JohnSilentHill/fakeshot_roulette/README.md

 ------

-*Disclaimer: This is a remake of the original title, which I did not make.
-All credit goes to [Mike Klubnika](https://mikeklubnika.com/). <br/>*
+*Disclaimer: This is a remake of the original title, of which I did not make.
+For that, all credit goes to [Mike Klubnika](https://mikeklubnika.com/). <br/>*

 ------